top of page

 • Intermittent or persistent difficulty with finding words (often masked well with thoughtful pauses)

-• Taxed by conversating (this may cause exhaustion or even migraines)
+• Taxed by conversating (this may cause exhaustion or headaches)

 • Nausea